Deb-bie/Deb-bie/README.md

 Currently, I'm building **mySkiiinAI** - an intelligent system that helps people achieve their desired skincare goals through personalized recommendations.
 Through coursework in **Pattern Recognition, Machine Learning, and Computer Vision**, combined with hands-on project experience, I'm building the expertise to tackle challenging problems in AI and data science.

-I'm actively seeking opportunities in **Machine Learning, AI, and Data Science** roles, where I can contribute to impactful projects and continue learning from the best minds in the industry.
+I'm actively seeking opportunities in **Machine Learning, Data Science and Software Engineering** roles, where I can contribute to impactful projects and continue learning from the best minds in the industry.

 <br/>